-It’s rational to think digital sales would normalize as physical storefronts around the world started to reopen in May.
+It’s rational to think digital sales would normalize as physical storefronts around the world started to reopen in the last couple of months.
 However, the consumer has found the convenience of ecommerce too irresistible, and the growth we observed at the end of April continued for the entire second quarter.
 Global digital revenue in Q2 grew by an unprecedented 71% compared to the previous year and a singular metric didn’t drive this increase.
 Traffic (+37%), conversion (+35%), and spend (+34%) all experienced historic increases in Q2.

 And despite some areas of the world reopening before others, digital growth continued to skyrocket in Q2 across all geographies we track in the Shopping Index.
 Australia and New Zealand (ANZ) experienced the greatest gains in digital spend (+140% over last year), followed by Canada (+111%), and the U.S. (+71%).
 As the summer months (or winter if you find yourself in the southern hemisphere) begin to heat up, digital spend shows no signs of slowing down anywhere.

 What does this mean for the future of commerce?
 If there is one thing we know from almost a decade of analyzing consumer data, any surges in digital activity is always followed by a new baseline for digital commerce.
 As we look forward, this evolving consumer behavior will have a tremendous impact on major sales events slated for the second half of the year.
 How will shopper behavior change as the uncertainty of the pandemic continues into fall and holiday season?
 Stay tuned later this month when we will unveil our predictions for the holiday shopping season.
-To learn more check out the Salesforce Shopping Index, or view a pdf in a new browser window.
+To learn more check out the Salesforce Shopping Index.

 The Q2 Shopping Index uncovers the true shopping story through analyzing the activity of more than one billion shoppers across more than 41 countries powered by Commerce Cloud, with a focus on key 10 markets: U.S., Canada, U.K., Germany, France, Spain, Japan, Netherlands, Australia/New Zealand, and the Nordics.
 This battery of benchmarks provides a deep look into the last nine quarters and the current state of digital commerce.
 Several factors are applied to extrapolate actuals for the broader retail industry and these results are not indicative of Salesforce performance.